 But what’s with the bite mark?
 Surely that must be a throwback to Eden?
 No, apparently not.
 We don’t know that Newton ate his apple, but a stylized apple looks a lot like a stylized cherry.
 The bite mark was added to the logo for scale.
 You don’t want to confuse the buyer.
 Corporate logos are markers that say, “place your money here.”
 Non-profit organizations used to exist to provide valuable services—services that couldn’t be rendered in matters of dollars and cents.
 Now there is no other way to show value.
 We have followed the false idol of corporate thinking and the only way we can imagine to draw attention to what we offer is to brand ourselves.
 So it has always been with cattle, where branding was much more obvious.
 Yes, those who follow corporations should remember that the brand began with red-hot iron and it left an indelible scar.
 Of course, I’m writing this on an Apple computer.

-Posted in Bible, Civil Religion, Genesis, Popular Culture, Posts
+Posted in American Religion, Bible, Genesis, Popular Culture, Posts

 Tagged Adam and Eve, Apple, computer, corporation, Garden of Eden, Isaac Newton, Steve Jobs, Steve Wozniak